asyncgui/asyncgui/sphinx/intro.rst

 :mod:`asyncio`, but neither of them do it immediately.

 Let me clarify what I mean by "immediately" just in case.
-It means the following test passes.
+It means the following test should pass:

 .. code-block::